Khloe Kardashian Wants Tristan Thompson To Let Kris Jenner Manage His Money, Per ‘Radar’

 As many fans will remember, the NBA star was busted cheating on Khloe earlier this year when photos and video of him with multiple other women surfaced online only days before the birth of the couple’s daughter, True Thompson.

 Sources tell Hollywood Life that Tristan Thompson has been working “overtime” to prove he can be the man that Khloe Kardashian wants him to be.
-The insider claims that Tristan has been “checking in” with his baby mama constantly, and even allows the reality star to check the location on his cell phone that she can track him down at any time of the day or night.
+The insider claims that Tristan has been “checking in” with his girlfriend constantly, and even allows the reality star to check the location on his cell phone that she can track him down at any time of the day or night.

 The source goes on to state that Thompson is also working on being very open and honest with Kardashian as he wants to rebuild the relationship that the once had together, and eventually get down on one knee and ask her to be his wife.

 “He loves Khloe with all his heart and really feels bad over his hurtful mistakes in their relationship,” the insider dished.

-Fans can see more of Khloe Kardashian when Keeping Up With the Kardashians airs Sunday nights on E!.
+Fans can see more of Khloe Kardashian when Keeping Up With the Kardashians airs Sunday nights on the E!
+Network.